 - Such loss resulted from the defendant’s wrongful act.3 4

 To help you better understand California’s “loss of consortium” law our California personal injury lawyers discuss, below:

 - 1. How does California law define “loss of consortium”?

 - 3. What are the elements of a loss of consortium case in California?

-- 4. Does the injured spouse have to sue for his or her injury?
+- 4. Does my injured spouse have to sue for their injury?

 Under California law, loss of consortium is defined as:

 - The loss of love, companionship, comfort, care, assistance, protection, affection, society, moral support; and